chenyingshu/csic5011_project2/Code/stylegan2-ada/README.md

-## Main revision to fit our project:
+## Main revision to fit our project
 - generate.py: change the output image format to support grayscale image output.

 ## Requirements